Arizona Wildcats held without a TD at No. 6 Oregon, suffer fifth straight loss

 - Arizona shuffled its offensive line, largely because of injuries.
 Freshman Jordan Morgan made his first career start, at left tackle.
 Donovan Laie shifted from left tackle to left guard.
 Steven Bailey replaced Josh McCauley at center.
 Jon Jacobs subbed for Bryson Cain at right guard.
 Bailey and Jacobs also were first-time starters.

 - Josh Donovan and Robert Congel later subbed in at right guard.
 Donovan made his third appearance of the season.
 Congel started seven of the first nine games.
-Congel also got some time at his usual left-guard spot, with Laie shifting back to left tackle.
+Congel also got some time at his usual left-guard spot, with Laie shifting back to left tackle after Morgan got hurt.

 - Oregon star left tackle Penei Sewell sat out the first two series for disciplinary reasons, ESPN reported.